Why is it important to have Life Insurance for you and your family?

 Part of understanding how life insurance works includes getting to know what’s involved when applying for a policy.
 Many people worry about the medical information that’s required, but the medical component is just one way that an insurer helps determine the rate for your policy.

-As Value Penguin explains, a blood test is used to look for an increased risk of certain health problems, such as high blood pressure, high BMI, high cholesterol, and glucose levels.
+A blood test is used to look for an increased risk of certain health problems, such as high blood pressure, high BMI, high cholesterol, and glucose levels.
 The blood test also checks for tobacco and drug use.
 This information helps the insurer assess your overall health; if you’re in good health, you may be able to qualify for lower premiums.

 Along with completing the blood test, be prepared to provide some other vital information as part of the application process.
 This typically includes designating beneficiaries, indicating whether you have any other life insurance policies, and answering some non-health-related questions.
 Having all of this information on hand helps make applying for life insurance simple and easy.